dbojan/csvEdit_Esmeralda/README.md

  Note that windows players sometimes have problems with audio/video sync of encrypted channels.
  On android use players: ott, sparkle or tivimate.
  You have to have key for encrypted channels.
+ And checking for validity in encrypted channels probably will not be correct, since you will get gray screen.

 -changes in 2025-01-04-1
  can't recommended using # as comment, perhaps better to use #EXTINFcomment instead ..